How do you fight back when the odds are racked against you?

 What would you do if doctors simply gave up on you in your 20’s?

 Despite all their best efforts and the latest technology, no less than 20 doctors failed to solve Chris’s chronic, complex illness which began while traveling in Southeast Asia.

 Chris decided to fight back against this insidious illness and took his health into his own hands.
-Choosing to do his own research and study, he became his own human guinea pig as he sought for an answer to his complex condition.
-Chris’ dedication allowed him not only to recover from his own chronic condition, but also to share what he learned with others through his blog, podcast and private practice.
+Choosing to do his own research and study, he became his own human guinea pig as he sought an answer to his complex condition.
+Chris’s dedication allowed him not only to recover from his own chronic condition but also to share what he learned with others through his blog, podcast and private practice.